vicchi/wp-biographia/readme.txt

 This version adds a new *Admin* tab to the settings screen, the ability to set the content and excerpt filter priorities and support for the shortcode `role` attribute This is the 13th version of WP Biographia.

 = 3.0.1 =
-This version fixes several bugs that affected the correct author being associated with the Biography Box on front/archive pages and when called from within a custom Loop.
+This version fixes several bugs that affected the correct user being associated with the Biography Box on front/archive pages and when called from within a custom Loop.
 This is 12th version of WP Biographia.

 = 3.0 =
 This is the 11th version of WP Biographia and is a major rewrite of the plugin's structure and functionality to use a PHP class.
 This version fixes several bugs as well as adding support for additional filters and a restructure of the admin settings/options screen to use a tabbed interface.